60 Acts of Kindness for Kids to Do to Make the World a Better Place

 Decorate lunch bags for the food pantry

 Many community kitchens and food pantries serve meals in paper bags or boxes to go.
 Kids can write kind messages, draw pictures (with non-toxic markers), and decorate them with stickers.
-This is just one beautiful example of the stories of kindness.

 Put grocery carts back in the corral

 Put some of that boundless energy to good use by having children retrieve rogue grocery carts left on sidewalks, in handicapped parking spots, or at the edges of the parking lot, and return them to the store or the cart corral.

 Have your child go through their gently loved books and choose some that they’ve outgrown to donate to a local library, community center, shelter, church, or school.
 Here are some more powerful ways to give to charity without breaking the bank.

 Online orders are way up, and delivery folks are busier than ever.
 Help your child choose appropriate items—think bottled water or juice, granola bars, or prepackaged goodies—and make a basket with a sign letting delivery drivers know they’re welcome to take a snack for the road.

 Give your child a stack of sticky notes and some markers and let them fill the pad with happy pictures, kind messages, and compliments.
 Take the sticky pad with you during the day and let them put the notes where it can brighten someone’s day, like on a public bathroom mirror, a shelf at the store, a car window, or a sibling’s pillow.